Catholic Classroom: The Order of Saint Benedict

 The Benedictine charism is one of prayer and work.
 As monks, Benedictines live a contemplative life and pray individually and as a community throughout the day.
 They are especially known for singing the Liturgy of the Hours.

 Depending on the community, a monk’s work can be anything from writing books to farming.
 In addition to vows of poverty, chastity, and obedience, Benedictine monks take a vow of stability, which binds them to their specific community for life.
-They are also known for their hospitality.
 In his Rule, St. Benedict stressed the importance of receiving every person as though they are Christ.
+For this reason, the monks are also known for their hospitality.

 For more information about other religious communities and their charisms, check out this blog.